Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 ![image2](assets/settingupsnowflake_2.png)

 2. At the top left of the page click on the downward facing arrow next to the worksheet name, and select "Import SQL from File".
 Browse to the "sigma_vhol.sql" file you downloaded in the prior module.
 Click "Open".
-- All of the SQL commands you need to run for the remainder of this lab will now appear on the new worksheet.
-Do not run any of the SQL commands yet.
+- All of the SQL commands you need to run for the remainder of this lab will now appear on the new worksheet. <strong>Do not run any of the SQL commands yet. </strong>

  ![imgae3](assets/settingupsnowflake_4.png)
   ## Provisioning Sigma